I have been intrigued by the idea of ice cream cake for some time and…

 Once the biscuits had been made it struck me they would make the perfect base for ice cream sandwiches.
 The biscuits are firm and chewy and will not go soggy when you add the ice cream between two of them.
 The Anzac biscuits added a layer of taste that perfectly complemented the ice cream.
 The ice cream sandwiches were a success.

 To stop kids being bored over the Summer holidays why not try making biscuits with them and turning the results into ice cream sandwiches.
 It will bring you some peace while they eat.
 Providing different flavours of ice cream will allow them to chose their own fillings.
 You could even allow them to add sprinkles and sweets to make really creative ice cream sandwiches.
-I also have a list of ideas for keeping the kids happy over the holidays if you need more inspiration.

 If you like this idea why not pin it for later?